In North Carolina, proposed law could help families protect land ownership

 "We didn't see most Americans having the legal right to own land until after slavery ended, and within the Black community, we acquired a lot of real estate within the years following slavery," Mavis Gragg, an attorney and conservationist specializing in generational real estate retention and stewardship, told ABC News.

-"We're the only Black family in a coastal water," Davis told ABC News.
+"We're the only Back family in a coastal water," Davis told ABC News.
 "I work off that water."

 As much as 4% of all property in North Carolina -- valued at approximately $2 billion -- is held as heirs' property, leaving thousands of predominantly minority and low-income families at risk of losing their ancestral land and homes, according to Wake Forest Law's Heirs Property Project.